benpollarduk/NetAF/README.md

 // - the conditions that end the game
 // - the configuration for the game var gameCreator = Game.Create(
-    new GameInfo("The Life of Dave", "A very low budget adventure.", "Ben Pollard"), "Dave awakes to find himself in a cavern...", AssetGenerator.Retained(overworldMaker.Make(), player),
+    new("The Life of Dave", "A very low budget adventure.", "Ben Pollard"), "Dave awakes to find himself in a cavern...", AssetGenerator.Retained(overworldMaker.Make(), player),
     GameEndConditions.NoEnd,